tdecker91/SudokuSolver/README.md

 ## Description
 This project implements a Sudoku solver in Elixir.
 It uses a combination of constraint propagation and backtracking to efficiently solve Sudoku puzzles of varying difficulty.

+This solver stops as soon as it finds a single solution and does not determine if there are multiple solutions for the given sudoku puzzle.

 ## Features
 - Solves 9x9 Sudoku puzzles
 - Uses efficient algorithms for constraint propagation